Welcome to my interactive resume! All entries are formatted (more or less):

 FILM, TV, and Web serieS

-THE SEXY ACCIDENT • PRINCIPAL • COOPER FILMS
+THE SEXY ACCIDENT (MUSIC VID) • PRINCIPAL • COOPER FILMS

 Music video for "I'm Going to Love Your New Boyfriend" by The Sexy Accident.
 I co-wrote and starred in this piece which was produced by Cooper Films.